OPT4SMART/disropt/docs/source/examples/complex/pev.rst

 ================================================================

-For the :ref:`constraint-coupled <tutorial>` set-up, we consider the problem of determining an optimal overnight charging schedule for a fleet of Plug-in Electric Vehicles (PEVs).
+For the :ref:`constraint-coupled <tutorial>` set-up, we consider the problem of determining an optimal overnight charging schedule for a fleet of Plug-in Electric Vehicles (PEVs) [FalMa17]_.
 The model described in this page is inspired by the model in the paper [VuEs16]_ (we consider the "charge-only" case without the integer constraints on the input variables).
 The complete code of this example is given :ref:`at the end of this page <pev_code>`.